 Never initiate treatment unless it’s clear your child has head lice

 To check your child’s head for lice, you should start by sitting them in a brightly lit room.
 Part their hair so you can take a close look at the scalp.
 Spotting live lice can be difficult, because they’re fast and avoid light.
 Nits, though, look like small white or yellow-brown specks and will be attached firmly to the hair shaft, near the scalp.

 If your child has lice, the easiest place to spot the nits will be at the hairline on the neck or behind the ears.
 You can also wet your child’s hair then run a fine-toothed comb through the hair, wipe the comb on a wet paper towel, and then carefully examine the towel for lice or nits.

 Check with your child’s pediatrician before starting any form of treatment

 The best way to treat head lice is with a medication that’s designed specifically for the treatment of lice.
-There are several over-the-counter options, just be sure to follow all of the directions carefully.
-You may also need to repeat the treatment to completely get rid of lice, but be sure to check with your pediatrician again before beginning a second or third course.
+There are several over-the-counter options, just be sure to follow all directions carefully.
+You may also need to repeat the treatment to completely get rid of lice, but be sure to check with your child's pediatrician before beginning a second or third course.

 Over time, insects do develop resistance to certain products, which is why you may have heard about lice that are resistant to some over-the-counter medications.
 The actual prevalence of medication-resistant lice hasn’t been confirmed, though, and can vary from one part of the country to another.